The Best Places To See The London Christmas Lights in 2022

 Given current government guidelines, the switch on events may be a bit different this year.
 Some of them may even become virtual Christmas lights switch-ons as part of the shift towards a virtual Christmas.

-We took a wander around London on 5th December 2020 and loved the lights, especially the Oxford Street lights which, quite rightly, celebrate London and its heroes of 2020.
+We took a wander around London last December and loved the lights, especially the Oxford Street lights which, quite rightly, celebrated London and its heroes of 2020.

 **Please refer to the current government guidelines before organising your visit**

 When is the best time to see the London Christmas lights?

 The best time to see the Christmas lights in London is usually around dusk, just as the city is lighting up and the lights become more prominent.
 The Regent Street lights are really the only lights that look good in the day as well as the night.